Tin-Black/TronRoyal/README.md

+install tronpy and colorama.
-connect you api key with tron (trx) network mainnet. past you address and private key. past you second address tron, but not pastrd second privkey install tronpy and colorama. run script. do not use tronbox
+connect you api key with tron (trx) network mainnet. past you first address and private key. past you second address tron. run script. check transaction on tronscan.org. do not use tronbox.